uio-carpentry/organisational/reporting/report_carpentry-uio_2022.md

 * learners request (more) advanced workshops for the same tools, especially R and Python
 * learners request more frequent workshops
-* learners request workshop for other tools, like Matlab, SPSS, etc.
-* learners request either online - or on-site workshops
 * learners request more a workshop on Ggplot2 package in R

 ### Appreciation